Four--time All-Star Beckert dies

 The daring and speed-loving Englishman was widely regarded as the greatest Formula One driver never to win the world championship.

-Moss' wife said he died peacefully at his London home following a long illness.
+Moss' wife says he died peacefully at his London home following a long illness.
 Susan Moss says “it was one lap too many.
 He just closed his eyes.”

 Moss was affectionately known as “Mr. Motor Racing" and had a fearless and often reckless attitude.
 That took a toll on his slight body and his career ended at age 31 after a horrific crash.
 Moss won 16 of the 66 F1 races he entered.